 Director, Center for Human Dignity

-In addition to defending life and human dignity, Ms. Grossu enjoys entrepreneurship, playing competitive tennis, oil painting, photography, guitar, Montessori and classical education, cooking, the arts, traveling and Catholic culture.
+In addition to defending life and human dignity, Ms. Grossu enjoys entrepreneurship, tennis, oil painting, guitar, Montessori and classical education, the arts and Catholic culture.

 Recent Activity of Arina Grossu

 - Fetal Pain is Grounded in Science